dupr/duprkit/doc/motivation.md

 automatically generate a recipe according to clues from the current working directory. `flink boldguess` stacks upon `flink guess`, and will directly generate the `debian/` directory from the guessed recipe.

+6. duprkit provides its own license detector `flinkV`.
+It is used by `flink guess` and `flink boldgess` when a `LICENSE` file or `COPYING` file presents in the current directory.

 #### debmake